- Mission 1: Eyewitness the current political unrest in Tbilisi and find out the protesters’ demands (ACCOMPLISHED);

 Restoring a Stalin monument in the 21st century is an unimaginable, barbaric, anti-Georgian, anti-national, anti-state act.Ex-President Mikheil Saakashvili, 2010

-Of course, not all of Gori’s residents care to see the Orchestrator of the Great Terror in such a favourable light.
-In 2010 a banner was hung on the museum, declaring it “a falsification of history, although appeals to convert it into a Stalinism museum (more akin to the Museum of the Soviet Occupation in Tbilisi) were dismissed.
+Of course, not all of Gori’s residents see the Orchestrator of the Great Terror in such a favourable light.
+In 2010 a banner was hung on the museum, declaring its contents “a falsification of history, although appeals to convert it into a Stalinism museum (more akin to the Museum of the Soviet Occupation in Tbilisi) were dismissed.
 It was also in 2010 when the town’s statue of Stalin was dismantled covertly during the night, which deeply enraged many of the locals when they discovered it missing the following day.

-Among the immaculate collection of Stalinabilia are the well-known portraits and photographs; all carefully staged, edited and approved by the man himself.
+Among the immaculate collection of Stalinabilia are the well-known portraits and photographs; all carefully staged, doctored, edited and approved by the man himself.
 One or two are significantly less flattering, showing the pockmarks on his face or depicting his true modest frame and stature at 5 ft 4.
 One of the most recent photos I came across was presumably taken in his 70s and he looked old, grey and frail.
 His death mask on display in the museum depicts how peacefully he laid at rest, despite suffering a lonely death in his final days of sheer paranoia.
 It is almost unfathomable to believe that this vulnerable looking man now at peace was responsible for tragedies beyond the imaginable.

 The Situation with Russia Today

-It is fair to say that Russo-Georgian relations have been in a better place than at present; and are possibly at their lowest since the Russo-Georgian War occurred in 2008.
+It is fair to say that Russo-Georgian relations have been in a better place than at present and are possibly at their lowest since the Russo-Georgian War in 2008.
 In light of the latest anti-Russian rallies, Russia has decided to hit back with punitive measures as an almighty slap on the wrist; a complete ban on Russian-based airlines operating to Georgia.
 This move is set to cripple Georgia’s tourist industry and investment on which it is so dependent.
 Although it is still possible to fly the route indirectly, it is likely to deprive Georgia of hundreds of millions of dollars’ worth of income.
 The next possible blow could be the reintroduction of Georgian wine import sanctions (a repeat of 2006-2013).
 It is a complete and utter breakdown of diplomacy and a move by Russia to show that it will not tolerate such insolence and still has the influence to hit Georgia where it hurts.
 I wanted to find out why the rallies in Tbilisi were still continuing.
 What were the demands of the protesters now that the speaker had already resigned?

 Georgia maintains a strong relationship with the EU, and many believe that joining as an official member could actually do more economic harm than good once the EU starts imposing its bureaucracy and caveats on trade.
 Russia looks on with concern over the EU’s open arms to its neighbour, Georgia.
 It is typically not the way of the EU to permit membership to states with serious territorial disputes.
-That and, Georgia is still disconnected from the EU so it would be somewhat of a geographical overstretch.
+That and Georgia is physically disconnected from the EU so it would be somewhat of a geographical overstretch.

 I jumped at the chance to quiz the first Georgian I met about the situation outside of parliament.
 Instead of triggering an emotive anti-Russian rant, he claimed that the protesters remaining represent a yearning unrealistic subset of the population who want two mutually exclusive things; NATO membership and an amicable relationship with Russia (plus their territories back).
 He went on to explain that the opposition party were at the extreme/inflammatory end of the spectrum, and there would be a serious risk of escalation if they came to power.